Pepperrs/PID-Controller/README.md

 * I: -0.01
 * D: -30.0

-I arrived by these values by starting at some values that successfully allowed the vehicle to complete a full round in the simulator (-0.25, 0.0 and -0.75) and then slowly altered them to make the round smoother and more reliable.
+I arrived at these values by starting at some values that successfully allowed the vehicle to complete a full round in the simulator (-0.25, 0.0 and -0.75) and then slowly altered them to make the round smoother and more reliable.
-Using the final parameters the car is able to complete the course on full throttle.
+Using the final parameters, the car can complete the course on full throttle.
-This is unfortunately only possible on a strong computer, as i learned when recording the video, which required me to reduce the throttle to 50% .
+Driving on full throttle is unfortunately only possible on a strong computer, as I learned when recording the video, which required me to reduce the throttle to 50%.
-This is due to lag causes by the recording and the program not being able to calculate the steering angle as often, which causes the vehicle to steer wildly across the course.
+Aforementioned is due to lag caused by the recording and the program not being able to calculate the steering angle as often, which causes the vehicle to steer wildly across the course.

 ## Dependencies